OzGhost/note/README.md

 | :- | :-: | :-: | :-: | :-: | :-: |
 | RsIntercepter only | Y | N | Y | N | Y |
 | ThreadLocal | N | Y | Y | Y | N |

+Auto: No more stuff need to be done after install
+Act on non-rs: Work on request which haven't reach the destination yet (ex: connection refuse) Rs code based: Detect failure based on response's status code Exception based: Detect failure based on exception which thrown on client invoke Low risk: The number of un-direct-supported feature will be used will be low